jakubsob/jakubsob.github.io/src/content/blog/setting-up-cucumber-in-rhino/index.md

 [Rhino](https://appsilon.github.io/rhino/index.html) comes packaged with [Cypress](https://appsilon.github.io/rhino/articles/tutorial/write-end-to-end-tests-with-cypress.html) for end-to-end testing.
 To use Cucumber we can use the [cypress-cucumber-preprocessor](https://github.com/badeball/cypress-cucumber-preprocessor) that will parse Gherkin files and run them as Cypress tests.

-Since Rhino uses `webpack` we can follow the [webpack-cjs](https://github.com/badeball/cypress-cucumber-preprocessor/tree/master/examples/webpack-cjs) example to set up the preprocessor.
+Since Rhino uses webpack to bundle its JS dependencies, we can follow the [webpack-cjs](https://github.com/badeball/cypress-cucumber-preprocessor/tree/master/examples/webpack-cjs) example to set up the preprocessor.

 The structure of the `tests/` directory in a rhino (>=1.6.0) project looks like this: